aminpaks/redux-typed-actions/README.md

 ## Redux Typed Actions

-An opinionated approach to type actions and their payload in Redux with statically type checking in Typescript (maybe flow in the future.)
+An opinionated approach to type actions and their payload in Redux with statically type checking in Typescript.
+This approach removes the most possible boilerplate of your actions & their creators in React and any other frameworks.

 ## Installation
 Let's get started by installing it from [npm repository](https://www.npmjs.com/package/redux-typed-actions)